ChrisPritchard/slack-yara-scanner/README.md

 # Readme

 To build, first install go-yara.
+What we want, ideally, is a single binary that includes the yara dll statically - otherwise it can rely on libc as normal.
+In this way, the binary can be uploaded to lambda without needing lib-yara installed in the lambda runtime (if thats even possible).

 1. Download the source package of yara from here: https://github.com/VirusTotal/yara/releases.
 Tested with yara-4.22
 2. Extract into a folder, e.g. `yara-4.22`